 The EVE results included in the table above reflect the analysis used quarterly by management.
 It models immediate -100, +100 and +200 basis point parallel shifts in market interest rates.
-Due to the
+Due to the current low level of short-term interest rates, the analysis reflects a declining interest rate scenario of 100 basis points, the point at which many assets and liabilities reach zero percent.

-Alpine is within board policy limits for the ± 100 and ± 200 basis point scenarios.
-At September 30, 2017, Alpine was outside of policy for the ± 100 basis point scenario.
+Alpine is within board policy limits for the +100 and +200 basis point scenarios.
+At September 30, 2017, Alpine was outside of policy for the -100 basis point scenario.
 The EVE reported at September 30, 2017 projects that as interest rates increase, the economic value of equity position will increase, and as interest rates decrease, the economic value of equity position will decrease.
 When interest rates rise, fixed rate assets generally lose economic value; the longer the duration, the greater the value lost.
 The opposite is true when interest rates fall.